BballNihal/SE-group-1/README.txt

-*The SQL code to initizalize the database is here:
+*The SQL code to initizalize the database is here(included in setup.sql):
-(use carefully, it will delete the previous data)
+(use carefully, it will delete the previous data) (This is a temporary database for this branch waiting to be normalized with others)

 cartCREATE DATABASE IF NOT EXISTS SHOP;
 USE SHOP;